aaron-grau/curic/react/projects/todo_redux/README.md

 In this project, you will create an app that lets people create and manage a todo list.
 Users of your app will be able to add items to their todo list, delete items from it, and mark items as either "done" or "not done."
 Eventually, every item in the list will be able to have its own sub-list of "steps" that can be added, deleted, and marked as "done."

-Similarly to the Redux Piano app, you will be using React and Redux on your frontend, but this project will also have a Rails backend so that every change made on the frontend will persist.
+Today's project uses the React/Redux frontend that you used on the Redux Piano app yesterday.
+However, this project will also have a Rails backend so that every change made on the frontend will persist.

 ## Phase 0: Rails backend

-Create a Rails app that stores Todos and serves JSON in response to HTTP requests.
+In this phase you will create a Rails app that stores Todos and serves JSON in response to HTTP requests.

-+ create a new rails project using `--database=postgresql` and `--skip-turbolinks`
++ Create a new rails project using `--database=postgresql` and `--skip-turbolinks`
-  + update your gemfile with `better_errors`, `binding_of_caller`, `pry-rails`, and `annotate`
+  + Update your gemfile with `better_errors`, `binding_of_caller`, `pry-rails`, and `annotate`
-+ create a `Todo` model with `title`, `body`, and a boolean `done`
++ Create a `Todo` model with `title`, `body`, and a boolean `done`
-+ create a `TodosController` to handle API requests
++ Create a `TodosController` to handle API requests
-  + nest under `api/` and call it `Api::TodosController`
+  + Nest your routes under `api/` and call your controller `Api::TodosController`
-  + it will need `index`, `create`, `update`, and `destroy` actions
+  + Your controller will need `index`, `create`, `update`, and `destroy` actions
-  + don't forget that it will be serving JSON
+  + Make your controller actions serve JSON-formatted responses
-+ create a `StaticPagesController` that will serve a `root` view with `<div id="content"></div>`
++ Create a `StaticPagesController` that will serve a `root` view with `<div id="content"></div>`
-  + don't forget to update `routes.rb` to `root to: Staticpages#root`
+  + Don't forget to update `routes.rb` to `root to: Staticpages#root`
-+ start your server so that it can respond to HTTP requests
++ Start your server so that it can respond to HTTP requests

+** Test your API: Try out your API endpoints using Postman.
+You should be able to send `POST`, `GET`, `PATCH`, and `DELETE` requests and receive appropriate responses. **

 ## Phase 1: Frontend structure

-Create a file system to structure your frontend, configure your npm packages and webpack, and test that your frontend configuration works.
+In this phase you will create a file system to structure your frontend, configure your npm packages and webpack, and test that your frontend configuration works.

-+ create a `/frontend` folder at the root directory of your project to hold your frontend:
++ Create a `/frontend` folder at the root directory of your project:
 ```
 frontend
   + actions